Business Advising Agriculture Promoter

 • Willingness to live in an indigenous area (cultural/language adaptation can be more challenging)

-• Active interest in learning a foreign language through immersion
+• Active interest in learning an indigenous language

 • Public speaking and presentation skills